emipa606/PawnsChooseResearch/README.md

 "Core" techs that serve as a prerequisite for others (e.g. smithing, machining, electricity, microelectronics, multianalyzer, and starflight basics) get a small boost to increase the chance they will be researched, based on the skill level of the researcher.

 If you need to research an essential tech, there is a setting to temporarily disable this mod without having to reinstall and reload.
-If you want an item to force pawns to research certain technologies, check out https://steamcommunity.com/sharedfiles/filedetails/?id=2231797010] Pawns Choose Vanilla Books! or https://steamcommunity.com/sharedfiles/filedetails/?id=2319010232]Pawns Choose Tech Sales.
+If you want an item to force pawns to research certain technologies, check out [ Pawns Choose Vanilla Books!](https://steamcommunity.com/sharedfiles/filedetails/?id=2231797010) or [Pawns Choose Tech Sales](https://steamcommunity.com/sharedfiles/filedetails/?id=2319010232).

 Pawns will not pick a new research project until their current one is completed.
 You can see what they are researching by selecting the pawn while they are researching, or by checking their stat page at anytime.
 If you have multiple pawns researching at the same time, progress on each research will increase.
 Progress is still tracked using the vanilla system, so if multiple pawns are working on the same research, they will contribute together.